 - Professor Miguel Suarez Bosa from the University of Las Palmas de Gran Canaria gave a talk entitled "Migraciones atlánticas.
 Aportación de los canarios y caboverdianos a la construcción de América."
-The event will take place on Tuesday, September 17 at 4pm in HW 522.
+The event took place on Tuesday, September 17 at 4pm in HW 522.
 For more information please click HERE

 - Professor Rolando Pérez from Hunter College presented a paper at the University of Las Palmas de Gran Canaria in November 2012.
 His talk was entitled “La economía transatlántica-mundial y la modernidad”.

 - Professor Magdalena Sagardía from Hunter College gave a talk at the University of Las Palmas de Gran Canaria in October 2011.
 The topic of her presentation was "The Canary Islands in National Geographic."

 - Professor María Hernández-Ojeda spoke at the Universidad de Las Palmas de Gran Canaria, Canary Islands in November 25, 2010.
 The title of her talk was “Cruces Ideológicos entre Canarias y Costa Rica a principios del siglo XX.”